gino0631/pkg/README.md

 ```

 ## Standalone library
 Add a dependency on `com.github.gino0631:pkg-core` to your project, and use `ProductBuilder` class to build product packages.
+If your target environment does not provide Jakarta XML Binding 3.0 implementation, be sure to add an implementation of your choice as a dependency.

 # Credits
 The project makes use of [jbomutils](https://github.com/jindrapetrik/jbomutils) by Jindra Petřík, and is inspired by [this tutorial](http://bomutils.dyndns.org/tutorial.html) by Fabian Renn.